T. D. Kendrick: Personal life

 In 1922, Kendrick married the pianist Ellen Martha Kiek (1898–1955), whom he had met at university.
 They had one daughter, Frances.
 Following Helen's death in 1955, Kendrick married Katherine Elizabeth Wrigley (1903–1980), a friend of the family.

-Kendrick had a reputation for marital infidelity.
 Beginning in the late 1930 he had a six-year affair with Elizabeth Senior, who was 14 years younger than him.
-When she became pregnant, Kendrick did not want her to keep the child; but as she had always wanted one she decided to keep it in spite of the scandal.
 In 1941 Senior gave birth to a daughter, Sally Maud Senior.
 Elizabeth was killed by an air raid during the Blitz, around ten weeks after Sally was born.
 Sally was found alive by an ARP warden, stashed for safety under a table amongst the wreckage of their home, and was raised by her grandmother and aunt.
-It was only after she had children of her own that Sally Senior found out that her mother's old friend "Uncle Tom" Kendrick, who had written letters to her throughout her childhood, was her father.
+It was only after she had children of her own that Sally Senior found out that her mother's old friend "Uncle Tom" Kendrick, whom she had known throughout her childhood, was her father.

 During the early 1950s Kendrick had a relationship with the novelist Barbara Pym, who had been a friend of his daughter in the WRNS during the war.